Making Tablets - The Right Tools for the jobPrint

 Simple or Complex?

 One excellent source of information for tooling specification is the American Pharmaceutical Association’s Tableting Specification Manual.
 Issues that should be considered include:

-- Factors to consider when choosing a tooling equipment”
+- Factors to consider when choosing a tooling equipment

-- Provide shape, size, design
+- Provision of shape, size, design

-- Amount of compression force
+- Amount of compression force required for tabletting

 - Limitations with the tablet’s design